DBraun/DawDreamer/README.md

 ### Soundfiles in Faust

 Faust code in DawDreamer can use the [soundfile](https://faustdoc.grame.fr/manual/syntax/#soundfile-primitive) primitive.
 Normally `soundfile` is meant to load `.wav` files, but DawDreamer uses it to receive data from numpy arrays.
-Refer to [tests/test_faust_soundfile.py](https://github.com/DBraun/DawDreamer/blob/main/tests/test_faust_soundfile.py)
+Refer to [tests/test_faust_soundfile.py](https://github.com/DBraun/DawDreamer/blob/main/tests/test_faust_soundfile.py) which contains an example of loading 88 piano notes and playing them with polyphony.

 **soundfile_test.py**
 ```python